ZachNagengast/SoCoGa/README.md

     service: shell_command.socoga
 ```

-If everything worked correctly it should look like this:
+If everything worked correctly your Home Assistant interface should look like this:

 ![alt homeassistant](homeassistant-example.png)